odysseyindia/odyssey-tours/content/english/tim/itineraries/tamil-nadu-the-temple-trail/_index.md

-          If you have the time (and have been doing your cardio exercises), there is also Trichy's Rock Fort temple, reached by climbing up a tunnel of 437 steps to a splendid view.
+          If you have the time (and have been doing your cardio exercises), there is also Trichy’s Rock Fort temple, reached by climbing up a tunnel of 437 steps to a splendid view.
       - type: city
         url: /destinations/india/states/tamil-nadu/cities/madurai/